NVIDIA/aistore/bench/soaktest/README.md

  ## Formatting Excel Timestamp

 Some csv files in the SK output folder have columns that report timestamps in `excel timestamp`.
-They can be formatted to a user friendly format in LibreOffice Calc and Excel.
+They can be formatted to a user-friendly format in LibreOffice Calc and Excel.

 ### LibreOffice Calc

-First, right click on the heading above the column and click `Format Cells ...`.
+First, right-click on the heading above the column and click `Format Cells ...`.

 <img src="/docs/images/soak-time-libreoffice-step1.png" width="50%" >